 While rounds are run in the year-round facility, we ask Terje if he has had any role models in board sports.

 - It's a lot about style, and there are many to name.
 Bruce and Andy Irons, who I've surfed a lot with.
 When you see a performer live, it's easier to be inspired.
 On skateboards, it's Bob Burnquist, Danny Way, John Cardiel and Tony Hawk.
-Bob still skates wildly.
-I have always liked Daewon Song because he is so sick technically and creatively.
+Bob still skates insanely good.
+I have always liked Daewon Song because he is so technical and creative.
 I like those who skate fast and hard, like Pedro Barros.

 He continues:

-- On snowboarding, I took a lot of inspiration from Shaun Palmer.
-He drove fast and was a racing head.
+- In snowboarding, I took a lot of inspiration from Shaun Palmer.
+He was fast and a racing head.
 And of course Craig Kelly.
-When I saw him and the way he drove, I copied everything he did.
-It was very tiring to drive as low as Craig, almost excessively low.
+When I saw him and the way he snowboarded, I copied everything he did.
+It was very tiring to keep my stance as low as Craig, almost excessively low.
 But we did it because it was about control and style.
 A trend that also fell away a bit, smiles Haakonsen.

-Terje also drove a lot with another teammate at Burton, Jeff Brushie.
+Terje also snowboarded a lot with another teammate at Burton, Jeff Brushie.

 - He was only three years older.
 The way he performed tricks was pretty raw.
 A McTwist is not just a McTwist.
-When he did, he would "poka" and mark the tricks clearly as he performed them.
+When he did, he would "poke" and mark the tricks as he performed them.

 Another who inspired Terje was skater and snowboarder Noah Salasnek (1970-2017).
-Terje says that Salasnek was a good pipe rider, and that he later took the freestyle tricks with him to the freestyle.
+Terje says that Salasnek was a good pipe rider, and that he later took the freestyle tricks with him to the freeride scene.

 - He was the first to do more than just normal airs in the backcountry, and was also one of the first to do skate-related lines in the pipe.